pabloschneegluth/Cards-Game/src/main/resources/blog/location/2022-11-28_finding_things_in_snowy_mountain.md

 package: location
 ---

-# Finding things in Mountain
+# Finding things in Snowy Mountain

 In order to be able to be in the mountains and find things you need a mountaineer, which consists of a villager with a mountain kit.
-When he comes back from the mountain, he loses it.
+When he comes back from the Snowy Mountain, he loses it.

 | $CardName        |
 |------------------|